WCSCourses/ViralBioinfAsia2022/Modules/Coverage_plots_and_statistics.md

  - For paired-read data, what is the insert size (i.e. the length of the sequenced fragments)?

 ### Visualising the data using IGV
 If you have any spare time then optionally, let's visually inspect the alignment data using the Integrative Genome Viewer (IGV).
 This will provide us with an overview of the data.
-(Alternatively, you can use Tablet instead of IGV, if you prefer).
+(Alternatively, you can use Tablet instead of IGV, if you pr).

 To do this, we need the BAM files, obviously; we also need files containing the reference genome sequence.
 Lets download those now.
 First, make sure that we are in the correct directory: